Variational quantum algorithm for anion exchange across electrolyzer membrane: Results

-Large computation times presented in Table II have a dependence on the number of qubits $n$, but this dependence is not straightforward.
+Large computation times presented in Table III have a dependence on the number of qubits $n$, but this dependence is not straightforward.
 Increasing $n$ leads to a dimension of the solution space growing as $N = 2^n$, which requires the ansatz circuit to encode solutions in higher-dimensional spaces.
 The simplest approach allowing actual solutions of the problem to be discovered by the ansatz circuit is to increase its depth thus improving its expressibility.
 However, as the ansatz circuit depth grows, the gradients of the VQA cost function vanish exponentially, requiring more computational resources to estimate the cost function accurately \cite{liu2023training}.
-Consequently, the optimization process is dominated by statevector simulations as shown in Table II, as the increasingly flat cost function forces the optimization algorithm to perform numerous evaluations to identify reliable search directions.
-Therefore, the actual bottleneck is not the classical optimization algorithm, but the ansatz circuit itself.
-Moreover, changing the optimization algorithm does not mitigate the problem, as the issue affects both gradient-free and gradient-based optimization algorithms \cite{arrasmith2021effect}.
+Consequently, the optimization process is dominated by statevector simulations as shown in Table IV, as the increasingly flat cost function forces the optimization algorithm to perform numerous evaluations to identify reliable search directions.
+Therefore, the actual bottleneck is not the classical optimization algorithm, but the ansatz circuit itself. \js{Moreover, restricting oneself only to gradient-free approaches does not contribute to mitigating the problem, as the issue affects both gradient-free and gradient-based optimization algorithms \cite{arrasmith2021effect}.
+However, there exist approaches that take the structure of the parameterized quantum circuit into account, thus improving convergence and mitigating barren plateaus in some cases \cite{Stokes2020, Gacon2021, Fitzek2024}.}

-We also compared various optimization routines for $n = 4$ and $D_2 = 0.5\,\ell^2/\tau_D$, namely, the BFGS algorithm, the Nelder–Mead (NM) algorithm, and the SBO algorithm.
+We also compared various optimization routines for $n = 4$ and $D_2 = 0.5$, namely, the BFGS algorithm, the Nelder–Mead (NM) algorithm, the CMA-ES, and the SBO algorithm.
 For the SBO algorithm, we used both the FPS and HPS approaches and varied the number of sample points $\tau$.
 In the HPS method, the empirical parameter $\gamma$ was set to 1, effectively doubling the anticipated distance between variational parameters.
 Other parameters, such as $\epsilon_i$, $\epsilon_\text{int}$ and $\epsilon_f$ where set to $0$, $\ell^0 / 20$ and $\ell^0 / 2$ respectively.
 To ensure a fair comparison, all optimization algorithms employed the same number of function evaluations, $n_\text{fev}$.
 The results are presented in Fig.~\ref{fig:4_0.50_4_bfgs_nm_sbo_mse}.